Sauna Ventilation

 Since our mouths and noses are up high, Updraft ventilation is also pulling whatever is down below up for us to breath.
 That’s not very pleasant.

-Downdraft Ventilation that works with the convective loop pulls warmer air downward, does a better job of removing exhaled CO2, is much more likely to maintain the temperatures needed for killing bacteria and mold in foot benches, is providing cleaner and fresher air directly to bathers, results in warmer and more comfortable legs and feet and enhances rather than reduces the steam that’s so critical to löyly.
+Downdraft Ventilation (below) that works with the convective loop pulls warmer air downward, does a better job of removing exhaled CO2, is much more likely to maintain the temperatures needed for killing bacteria and mold on foot benches, is providing cleaner and fresher air directly to bathers, results in warmer and more comfortable legs and feet and enhances rather than reduces the steam that’s so critical to löyly.

 Sauna Ventilation electric heater